dmacias28/dmacias28/README.md

 ## Hi there!
 I'm Denise (she/her) ✌🏼

-👩🏻‍💻 &nbsp;Chicago-based Latina pursuing data science after a career in marketing/project management\
+📍 &nbsp;Chicago-based Latina pursuing data science after a career in marketing/project management\
 🎓 &nbsp;Currently: General Assembly | Alma Mater: DePaul University\
-🌱 &nbsp;Passionate about the well-being of our planet and interested in the green tech space\
+🌎 &nbsp;Passionate about the well-being of our planet and interested in the green tech space\
-📊 &nbsp;I'm currently working on a time series project that will forecast the average magnitude of thunderstorm winds for the next year\
+📊 &nbsp;I'm currently working on a time series project that will forecast the average magnitude of thunderstorm winds for the next year!\
-🎧 &nbsp;While I'm waiting for my code to finish running, you can catch me either curating a new playlist or learning a new tune on my ukulele
+🤘🏼 &nbsp;While I'm waiting for my code to finish running, you can catch me either curating a new playlist or learning a new tune on my ukulele

 ### Tech Stack